The Information tab of the device screen shows the high-level device information, such as serial number, name and approval status.

 Note that this screen allows a user to update the Device Type (see Settings) and Name.

-Device Health is also displayed on this screen.
-If a device is online, this shows a status of Healthy, Issues or Attention.
+Device Health is also displayed on this screen, and shows a status of Healthy, Minor Issues or Major Issues.

 The recent (last 24 hours) history of the device health is also shown for reference.

-If a device has any problems that cause the Device Health to be Issues or Attention, these will be shown on the Information tab as follows:
+If a device has any problems that cause the Device Health to be Minor Issues or Major Issues, these will be shown on the Information tab as follows:

 In some cases, it may be possible to resolve the problem by clicking the icon.
 For example, in the case of a package issue, the following resolutions are offered: